amanmadov/msin616-final-project/README.md

                         -- Just to make sure that selected publisher exists in the database IF NOT EXISTS (SELECT TOP 1 1 FROM publishers p WHERE pub_id = @pub_id) BEGIN
-                                RAISERROR('Publisher with selected ID does not exist', 16, 1)
+                                ;THROW 50001, 'Publisher with selected ID does not exist', 1 END
-                            END
                         ELSE
                             BEGIN